 The Santa Cruz County Rail & Trail will provide a car-free, direct, flat and scenic route for biking, walking, and wheel chair use for school children, commuters, families, seniors, and visitors.
-Below is a summary of the major aspects of the Rail Trail project:
+Below is a summary of the major aspects of the Rail Trail project.

 - The Rail Trail travels within 1-mile of 44 schools, 92 parks, and 50% of our county’s population, connecting many key destinations.

-- The 32-mile Rail Trail will form the main spine of the Santa Cruz County section of the 50-mile Monterey Bay Sanctuary Scenic Trail Network within Santa Cruz County.
+- The 32-mile Rail Trail is the main spine of the 50-mile Monterey Bay Sanctuary Scenic Trail Network within Santa Cruz County.

 In this section, you will find the following information: